-- (3) Direct written premium growth is defined as the growth in top-line premiums across all insurance subsidiary and affiliate companies.
-All segments are included. - (4) Return on equity is defined as statutory pre-tax income divided by statutory surplus of the insurance operations.
+(3) Direct written premium growth is defined as the growth in top-line premiums across all insurance subsidiary and affiliate companies.
+All segments are included.

 Under the NI Holdings STIP, executive officers can earn a target percentage of their base salary for each of the three performance objectives, equally weighted.
-For 2022, the annual incentive payouts for the NEOs as a percentage of their earned base salary, and the actual incentive percentage earned, were as follows:
+For 2023, the earned payout was 70% of target.
+The annual incentive payouts for each of the NEOs as a percentage of their earned base salary, and the actual incentive percentages earned, were as follows: